leinadalrus/jejune/README.md

 # jejune-app
- BaaS for Britomart web-app: Morphological Lexer and Translator
+ BaaS for TandemBytes web-app: Morphological Lexer and Translator